- Physical Therapy & Rehabilation (includes occupational & speech therapy) - (406) 327-4050

-If an injury, illness or disability is putting limits on how you live your life, the Rehabilitation Institute of Montana (RIM) can help.
+If an injury, illness or disability is putting limits on how you live your life, the Rehabilitation Services at Community Medical Center can help.
 Ours is the oldest rehabilitation program of its kind in Montana.
-It’s also the most comprehensive, and with the latest technologies, equipment and treatment strategies—along with our highly trained staff—we rank among the top rehab centers in the Northwest.
-At RIM, we take the extra step of making it personal.
-Whether you’re here for a few hours of outpatient therapy or staying with us as an inpatient, we take special care to make you feel at home.
+It’s also the most comprehensive, and with the latest technologies, equipment and treatment strategies—along with our highly trained staff—we rank among the top rehabilitation centers in the Northwest.
+We take the extra step of making it personal.
+Whether you’re here for a few hours of therapy or staying with us as an inpatient, we take special care to make you feel at home.
 In fact, you could think of our facility as a medical destination—one dedicated not only to your rehabilitation but also your overall health, well being and peace of mind.
-The 2015 RIM Focus Group indicated 15 out 15 patients strongly agreed they would recommend the Rehabilitation institute of Montana without reservation.
-Diagnoses of persons served in this focus group included: (1) non-traumatic brain injury, (1) above knee amputation, (2) orthopaedic total knee, (6) stroke, and (5) other diagnosis: (2) multiple scleroses, (1) lower spine infection, (1) meningitis, (1) chronic neuropathy.

 Accredited by CARF